Can local particle filters beat the curse of dimensionality?: Introduction and background

 In this trivial setting, it is now easily seen how the curse of dimensionality arises in our error bound.
 Indeed, let us assume again for simplicity that $\kappa\le\tilde g(\tilde x,\tilde y) \le\kappa^{-1}$ for some $0<\kappa<1$.
 Then $\kappa^d\le g(x,y)\le\kappa^{-d}$, so we obtain a bound that is exponential in the dimension $d$ even after only one time step:

-An inspection of our bound clarifies the source of this exponential growth: even though the Monte Carlo sampling itself is dimension-free ($\tnorm{\rho-\mathsf{S}^N\rho}\le N^{-1/2}$ independent of dimension), the correction operator $\mathsf{C}_n$, which is highly nonlinear, blows up the sampling error exponentially in high dimension.
+An inspection of our bound clarifies the source of this exponential growth: even though the Monte Carlo sampling itself is dimension-free (${|\!|\!| \rho-\mathsf{S}^N\rho |\!|\!|}\le N^{-1/2}$ independent of dimension), the correction operator $\mathsf{C}_n$ blows up the sampling error exponentially in high dimension (this is a manifestation of the fact that the prior $\rho$ and posterior $\mathsf{C}_n\rho$ measures are nearly singular in high dimension, so that random samples drawn from $\rho$ have exponentially small likelihood under $\mathsf{C}_n\rho$).
 In particular, it is evidently the dimension of the observations, rather than that of the underlying model, that controls the exponential growth in our error bound.

 Of course, the above analysis is far from convincing.
-First of all, we have only proved a rather crude upper bound on the approximation error, so that it might be possible that a more sophisticated bound would eliminate the exponential dependence on dimension as was done using the filter stability property to eliminate the exponential dependence on time.
-Second, one could argue that our strong notion of approximation with respect to the $\tnorm{\cdot}$-norm is too restrictive to give meaningful results in high dimension (which is in fact the case: we will later consider \emph{local} error bounds instead), so that a weaker notion of approximation might avoid the exponential dependence on dimension.
-Unfortunately, the much more delicate analysis of Bickel \emph{et al.}\ \cite{BLB08,SBBA08} demonstrates conclusively that the curse of dimensionality of the bootstrap particle filter is a genuine phenomenon and not a mathematical deficiency of our analysis, as we will briefly explain presently.
-Nonetheless, both the ideas raised above to eliminate the exponential dependence on dimension will play an important role in the remainder of this paper.
+First, we have only proved a rather crude upper bound on the approximation error: could a more sophisticated bound eliminate the exponential dependence on dimension as was done using the filter stability property to eliminate the exponential dependence on time?
+Second, one could argue that a good approximation of $\pi_n(f)$ for \emph{any} function $f$ (as is implicit in the definition of the ${|\!|\!| \cdot |\!|\!|}$-norm) is too much to ask for in high dimension: could a \emph{local} notion of approximation avoid the exponential dependence on dimension?
+Unfortunately, neither of these ideas can help us avoid the curse of dimensionality of the bootstrap particle filter, which is a genuine phenomenon and not a mathematical deficiency of our analysis.
+As a simple illustration of this phenomenon, we note that even if $f(x)$ is a function that depends on a single dimension $x^i$ only [any reasonable approximation of $\pi_n(f)$ should work at least for such local functions] and if $\mu=\delta_x$, the asymptotic variance $\sigma_f^2$ in the central limit theorem